CoquiCoders/beta-book/about/development.md

 # Aligning with Government Goals

-Outside of our project's goals, our priority is to make sure that this fits in and works with the overall Econonic Development agenda for Puerto Rico.
+Outside of our project's goals, our priority is to make sure that this fits in and works with the overall Economic Development agenda for Puerto Rico.

 This means incorporating our solution into the government's **one-stop-shop initiative**